Alejogb1/job-board/blog-data/multiple-items-matching-in-verilog-case-statement.md

 id: "multiple-items-matching-in-verilog-case-statement"
 ---

-Okay so you’re asking about multiple items matching in a Verilog case statement right classic problem I've been there done that bought the t-shirt and probably even the coffee mug
+ so you’re asking about multiple items matching in a Verilog case statement right classic problem I've been there done that bought the t-shirt and probably even the coffee mug

 Let me tell you it's one of those things that beginners stumble on all the time and even experienced folks sometimes get a little tripped up on because it’s not as straightforward as you might first think you’ve got a bunch of conditions and you want the same action for several of them but you're not entirely sure how to express that cleanly in Verilog

-Okay let's dive in to how this thing works and some of the nuances of the language
+ let's dive in to how this thing works and some of the nuances of the language

 First things first what's the deal with a Verilog case statement